 North Fayston Road is a town-maintained, dirt road that turns off paved Route 100.
 From Route 100, it is just 450’ to the ROW.
 While the property is just across Shepard Brook from North Fayston Road and a short distance from Route 100, it is quite private, thanks to the trees along the brook which minimize any potential road noise.

 Shepard Brook Farm combines potential for agriculture, forest management, recreation and house site development in a scenic location close to amenities.
 Around 40 acres of the property is a large, level field that has served several purposes over time.
-Future possibilities include a pasture for horses or other livestock, field crops, fruit trees, a vineyard, hemp cultivation or a large space for a nice house or family vacation home.
+Future possibilities include a pasture for horses or other livestock, field crops, fruit trees, a vineyard or a large space for a nice house or family vacation home.

 The remaining 71 acres is forested with a mix of northern hardwoods and white pine.
 The forest was harvested in the past 10 years, and is regenerating nicely, providing an attractive place to walk and view wildlife.
 There are old roads traversing the forest that were used in past timber harvests.
 Currently overgrown with blackberries, these make a great start to a future trail network for walking, horseback riding, snowshoeing, skiing and snowmobiling.
 A section of the VAST snowmobile trail system parallels the northern boundary of the property.